-You can select from ExpressVPN’s extensive network of VPN locations in over 94 countries which are split into ‘Recent’ and ‘Recommendation Locations’ and also grouped by ‘Continent’ if you need to select a specific country.
+You can select from ExpressVPN’s network of VPN server locations in over 94 countries which are split into ‘Recent’ and ‘Recommendation Locations’ and also grouped by ‘Continent’ if you need to select a specific country.

 Our #1 Recommended Android VPN

 - Registered in Panama

 - Offers Wireguard protocol

 - 30-Day money back guarantee

 - Historical server problem

 NordVPN’s dedicated Android app is completely different to ExpressVPN’s and provides a more feature-rich experience and great speeds.
 It is very similar to their Windows/Mac apps.